brunolange/exos/README.md

     c = 'the answer!'
 ```

-Notice how, in this example, if `a > 42` then `c` is undefined.
-To prevent
+Notice how, in this example, if `a > 42` then `c` is undefined and could cause
+problems down the road when `c` is actually used.
+To prevent such scenarios,
-such scenarios, include an argument to `when` that does not pair up with a
+include an argument to `when` that does not pair up with a predicate to
-predicate to indicate the default value:
+indicate the default value:
 ```python
 c = when(
     a < 4,   'less than 4',